 The written word is becoming a rapid and throw-away form of communication.
 More and more information is sent and stored electronically.
 It is a quick, easy and cheap way to get a message across and to keep in contact.
 But do you proof-read your website, blogs, e-mails or tweets?
 Does it matter?

-I would argue that mis-prints in your written communication do matter: your website or blog is often the first impression potential customers have of your business, many people will check out your website before they meet you.
-Spelling mistakes and mis-prints can make you look sloppy – if you say you “pay attention to detail” as part of your selling point, but have a spelling howler on your Home Page it does not give a good impression.
+I would argue that misprints in your written communication do matter: your website or blog is often the first impression potential customers have of your business, many people will check out your website before they meet you or buy from you.
+Spelling mistakes and misprints can make you look sloppy.
+If you say “we pay attention to detail” as part of your selling point, but have a spelling howler on your Home Page it does not give a good impression.

 We tend to send e-mails instead of letters these days, so there is no double check – how often have you been invited to an event by e-mail only to find the date is incorrect or the text is incoherent?